-If this is the first EPAC you will need to state a change as being a change in the child's legal status from a LAC to an Adopted Child.
+If this is the first EPAC following the issue of an Adoption Order you may need to state a change as being a change in the child's legal status from a Looked After Child to an Adopted Child.
 Please be careful NOT to add in names that the child was previously known by.
 For example, do not write Roxi-Lee Atkins has now changed her name to Rosie- May Jones, instead write "new name is Rosie- May Jones" or "family name can now be added to Rosie- May's exercise books" etc.

-If this is a continuation of an EPAC please add in any significant changes eg Rosie-May has just completed a 10 week programme with the Sensory OT, this has had a significant impact on reducing her anxiety on arrival at school each morning.
-Or, Rosie received an Annual Letterbox contact from her Birth Mother in January, this unsettled her for a few weeks and we saw a re- emergence of separation anxiety in this time.
+If this is a continuation of an EPAC please add in any significant changes eg Mia has just completed a 10 week programme with the Sensory OT, this has had a significant impact on reducing her anxiety on arrival at school each morning.
+Or, Sarah received an Annual Letterbox contact from her Birth Mother in January, this unsettled her for a few weeks and we saw a re- emergence of separation anxiety in this time.

 Please review any previously set targets here.
-If this is the first EPAC and there are no targets, please skip to the next section.
+If this is the first EPAC and there are no previous targets, please skip to the next section.

-Section 8: Academic Overview
+Section 8: Learning and development